freddydumont/javascript-calculator/README.md

 # Javascript Calculator
 freeCodeCamp Advanced Front-End Development project

 Inspired by Calculator in macOS.
+Has keyboard support.